Co-owner of The Second City, along with CEO & Executive Producer Andrew Alexander

 Was an International gaming magnate who gave millions to charity

-A brilliant entrepreneur, loving father and loyal friend, Len Stuart was the co-chairman, co-owner, secretary, and treasurer of The Second City Inc. from 1978 until his death in 2016 and remains the Co-Chairman in Memoriam.
+A brilliant entrepreneur, loving father and loyal friend, Len Stuart was the co-chairman, co-owner, secretary, and treasurer of The Second City Inc. from 1978 until his death in 2016.
 Over the course of a four-decade career, Stuart guided the company through many defining challenges, including personally financing the first seven episodes of SCTV, which went on to receive 13 Emmy nominations and winning two, as well as an Actra Award for lifetime achievement.

 Born in Edmonton, Alberta, where he was the student body president at Alberta College, Stuart started a small lottery printing business in 1970 with just three employees.
 Over time, he developed the company into an international manufacturing empire with 2600 employees and over $200 million in sales.